greenik03/RBOD/assets/guide.md

 text document. \
 **<u>WARNING: Make sure to never expose your token to anyone else in any way!</u>
 Doing so allows anyone to control the bot with their own code.
 Should something like this happen, reset the token in your Discord Developer Portal!**

-## applicationID.txt
-___
-The user ID of the bot on Discord.
-This is used for the bot to recognize when it is @ mentioned in messages. \
-The ID should be the only line in the text document.

 ## phrases.txt
 ___